boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 }
 {{</highlight>}}

 You should see something like the above.
 In this case the version number is 6.5.0.
 This is important to know as there have been breaking changes between the major versions and a lot of the books and documentation you are likely to encounter on-line will not be correct.
-This guide is written with version 6.5.0 in mind.
+This guide is written with version 6.5.0 in mind, but was tested with versions back in the 6.2.0 range.

 At this point you should investigate running elastic locally so you can avoid impacting anyone else, requiring network connectivity and to speed up local development.
 You have two options.
 The easiest is run a docker image.
 However due to licensing issues elastic (the company) has made this a little harder.
 A while ago elastic released the source code to XPack which is a collection of their propitiatory tools.
 You can read the release here https://www.elastic.co/blog/doubling-down-on-open however one catch is that it means you can accidentally run the XPack tools and potentially run into licensing issues.
 You can read the HN discussion here https://news.ycombinator.com/item?id=16487440